underhilllabs/article-jump/README.txt

 Article Jump
 ==============

-Drupal module to add jQuery function to jump from one article to the next via a hotkey.
+Drupal module to add jQuery functiontionality to jump from one article to the next via a hotkey.